doomnor/anki-manual-zh-tw/src/preferences.md

 two days' worth of cards shown to you in one session.
 If you stay up very late or wake up very early, you may want to adjust this to a time you’re usually sleeping.
 Note that the start of the next day is relative to your current timezone.
-Also note that any cards that cross a day boundary [will appear at the start of the day they are scheduled for](./deck-options.md#day-boundaries), just like review cards do.

 **Learn ahead limit**
 Tells Anki how to behave when there is nothing left to study in the current deck